 Currently, many businesses are concerned with sustainability.
 Sustainability, as defined, is a property of a process or state that can be maintained at a certain level indefinitely [12].
 Namely, the Triple Bottom Line strategy necessitates a comprehensive performance based on three pillars of sustainability, including social, economic, and environmental [13,14].
-To measure sustainability in HEIs, Aleixo et al. [15] presented four metrics: social, economic, environmental, and institutional/educational/political sustainability, as shown in Table 1.
-The need to become involved in environmental, social, and economic sustainability and institutional/academic/political sustainability in HEIs arose primarily due to increased pressure from stakeholders.
+To measure sustainability in HEIs, Aleixo et al. [15] presented four metrics: social, economic, environmental, and institutional/educational/political sustainability and institutional/academic/political sustainability in HEIs arose primarily due to increased pressure from stakeholders.
 Applying sustainability in management processes and organizations contributes to the quality of life of all stakeholders and contributes to society, the economy, and environmental conservation [16].